Dr-Artem/donuts-project/README.md

 ## Features

--   **Event Information:** The landing page provides detailed information about the date, time, and location of the masterclass event, as well as a description of the program and other important details.
+-   **Event Information:** The landing page provides detailed information about the masterclass event, as well as a description of the program and other important details.
 -   **Registration:** Participants can register for the masterclass by filling out a registration form with basic contact details.
 -   **Visual Appeal:** The landing page has an attractive design and appealing